hugolatendresse/15618-final-project/index.md

       kernels for the traditional parts of MoE transformers (self-attention, etc.)
     - Write other CUDA and C++ code to make our baseline model work with the FlexFlow API (inference only).
     - Successfully serve a TinyMistral MoE model with FlexFlow.
-    - Benchmark per-token latency and throughput of our baseline model using FlexFlow vs the Hugging Face Transformers package.
+    - Benchmark per-token latency and throughput of our baseline model using FlexFlow with the Hugging Face Transformers package.
     - Create a poster explaining how FlexFlow works, describing the architecture of our chosen MoE model, and showing our process in parallelizing it.